 - Between Shades of Gray by Ruta Sepetys.
-This one’s about a Lithuanian teen who ends up in a Serbian labor camp with some of her family, and is trying to convey to her father, who’s been separated from them, what has happened to them–through her art.
+This one’s about a Lithuanian teen who ends up in a Siberian labor camp with some of her family, and is trying to convey to her father, who’s been separated from them, what has happened to them–through her art.
 It’s a YA WWII historical fiction.

 Second, the books I didn’t read from my June TBR that are being carried over to this month:

 - Vicious by V. E. Schwab.
 I believe this one features a few college students who are working together to create superpowers for themselves.
 Surely that will go awry.
 This will be my first V. E. Schwab book, and I’ve heard excellent things not only about her plots, but about her beautiful writing style, so I’m eager to check it out.

 - Six of Crows by Leigh Bardugo.
 I read Bardugo’s Grisha Trilogy earlier this year, and have been meaning to start this tale of an epic Ravkan heist ever since.
 All I know is that it has new characters but takes place in the same world, and that I’m probably going to love it.